frtlarchive/frtl.github.io/about-us-awards.md

 NTTC conducts four annual safety contests.
 These include a Competitive Safety Contest in which carriers compete in separate mileage classes; the Safety Improvement Contest in which a carrier competes against its own record for the previous year; a Personnel Safety Contest that is based on injuries per hours worked; and the Outstanding Performance Contest.

-For 2011, the cumulative DOT accident frequency for participants in the NTTC&rsquo;s Annual Safety Contest was 0.498.
+For 2011, the cumulative DOT accident frequency for participants in the NTTC's Annual Safety Contest was 0.498.
 This represents a decrease in the average frequency of 0.513 accidents per million miles traveled in 2010.
 It is important to note that these figures are for the NTTC member companies that participated in the safety contest, not for the tank truck industry overall.

 For the 2011 contest year, NTTC had 92 entrants traveling 2.12 billion miles.
 In 2010, 104 contest entrants recorded 2.24 billion miles.